 Project Business Automation (PBA) is a business process management software designed for project-driven business that integrates all core project business processes into one, end-to-end system.
+PBA is considered a specialized project business system that streamline project management processes by standardizing, integrating, and automating them within a single unified platform.
 PBA is now recognized by Forrester as the next category of software solutions for project-driven organizations.

 PBA provides an integrated and continuously updated view of core project business processes normally managed in disparate applications.
 These core processes can be categorized in 3 main functional areas: